STARK FoundationSTARK Foundation

 Maharani Sudarshan College for Women

-In February 2024 we partnered with the college administration to revive their computer lab, dormant for 10 years.
-We transferred computers from our Bikaner centre and launched Computer-based Skill Development and Stitching & Fashion Designing programs. ~210 students trained across multiple batches at zero fees to students.
+Revived a 10-year-dormant computer lab.
+Transferred computers from our Bikaner centre and launched free Computer-based Skill Development and Stitching & Fashion Designing programs. ~210 students trained across multiple batches.

 AI Workshop at ECB